Bulletproof node.js project architecture 🛡️

 Introduction

-Express.js is great frameworks for making a node.js REST APIs however it doesn't give you any clue on how to organizing your node.js project.
+Express.js is a great framework for creating Node.js REST APIs; however, it doesn't give you any clues about organizing your Node.js project.

 While it may sound silly, this is a real problem.

-This post is extense research, from my years of experience dealing with a poor structured node.js project, bad patterns, and countless hours of refactoring code and moving things around.
+This post is the result of extensive research, years of experience dealing with a poorly structured Node.js project, bad patterns, and countless hours of refactoring code and moving things around.

-If you need help to align your node.js project architecture, just drop me a letter at sam@softwareontheroad.com
+If you need help aligning your node.js project architecture, contact me at contact@softwareontheroad.com

 Table of contents